• Skip to primary navigation

 Peppers for lecho

-In the greenhouse pepper plants are also often infested by aphids.
-We shower them with a garden house a few times to reduce the population of aphids.
-Otherwise, we just leave them alone.
 Usually, as the plants get stronger the aphids don’t do too much harm to the plants.
 Also, as the season progresses, in an organic garden lady bags and other beneficial insects move in and keep the aphids at bay.

-Water the pepper plants
+Watering the pepper plants

 Pepper plants do not need constant watering.
-Keep them moist but not wet.
-Much like tomato plants.
+Keep them moist but not wet, much like tomato plants.

 If you grow in water instead of soil, add a water heater in spring and also at the end of the season.
 If the summer nights are cool, you can also have a heater on a timer to heat only during the night.